Periodic Table Orbitals

 Related Posts:

-MCQ on Periodic Table Orbitals for Students
+mcq on Periodic Table Orbitals for Students

 Which of the following elements is in liquid form at room temperature?